How will Brexit affect universities and students?

 Studying abroad with ease

-The EU’s freedom of movement rules enable easier immigration to other European countries, simplifying the process of studying abroad for both UK and EU students alike.
+The EU’s freedom of movement rules enabled easier immigration to other European countries, simplifying the process of studying abroad for both UK and EU students alike.
 Between 1987 and 2013, over 200,000 UK students studied at European universities through the Erasmus programme.

-The number of EU students in the UK stood at over 140,000 in 2018/2019.
+The number of EU students in the UK stood at over 140,000 in 2018/19.

 Residents of EU nations are usually able to study in other EU nations as 'home students'.
 Compared to the fees charged to international students, home fees are generally lower or non-existent.

 Funding from the European Research Council (the ERC, widely considered to be the most prestigious research programme of all) is allocated solely on the basis of research excellence.
-UK-based research had secured over 20% of all funds disbursed between 2007–13, with four British institutions among the ten most successful recipients.
+UK-based research secured over 20% of all funds disbursed between 2007–13, with four British institutions among the ten most successful recipients.

-EU membership has allowed the UK to form increasingly global teams of researchers.
+EU membership also allowed the UK to form increasingly global teams of researchers.
 From 1981–2014, the proportion of UK research published under just a UK address reduced from 84% to 48% (in context, the US figure was 67%).

 In academic circles, it's widely thought that the best research is done by people working internationally.
-As such, the UK punches above its weight in this area and has the highest proportion of the world’s most highly cited scientific research articles (15.9%, placing it above even the United States).
+As such, the UK punches above its weight in this area.
+In 2013 it was reported to have the highest proportion of the world’s most highly cited scientific research articles (15.9%, placing it above even the United States).

 EU Settlement Scheme

-EU, EEA and Swiss citizens – including family members – who arrived in the UK before 31 December 2020 should apply to the EU Settlement Scheme as soon as possible (and no later than 30 June 2021).
+EU, EEA and Swiss citizens – including family members – who arrived in the UK before 31 December 2020 must apply to the UK's 'EU Settlement Scheme' as soon as possible (and no later than 30 June 2021).